mihassan/crystal-cave/README.md

 - **GameEngine Class**: Central game loop managing state, entities, and game logic with proper cleanup for React StrictMode compatibility.
 - **Renderer Module**: Functional rendering system with canvas context management and camera transforms.
 - **SoundEngine Class**: A wrapper for the AudioContext graph.
 It routes oscillators through gain nodes and a stereo delay line to create the cave's "echo" atmosphere.
+- **VoiceManager Class**: Singleton handling Web Speech API interactions for quirky messages with pitch/rate variation.
 - **DataManager Class**: Handles serialization and deserialization of player stats to `localStorage` with quota exceeded handling.
-- **Dragon Entities**: Implements a simple AI state machine.
+- **Dragon Entities**: Implements a simple AI state machine with **3 distinct types** (Fire, Ice, Lightning) featuring unique stats and behaviors.
     - *Spawning*: Visual warning before hitbox activation.
     - *Idle*: Waits for player proximity.
     - *Charging*: Locks rotation and displays attack vector (Warning Cone).
-    - *Attacking*: Instantiates Particle objects with velocity vectors.
+    - *Attacking*: Instantiates Particle objects with velocity vectors (Single or Spread pattern).
 - **MazeGenerator**: Uses a recursive backtracker (DFS) to ensure a perfect maze (no loops, fully connected) is generated every level.

 ### 3. Rendering Tricks
 - **Bloom**: Achieved by layering drawing operations with `shadowBlur` and `shadowColor` properties on the 2D context.
 - **Parallax**: Dust particles are rendered in world space but wrap around the camera view, creating an infinite background effect without heavy resource usage.
 - **Global Alpha Management**: Proper save/restore of canvas state to prevent rendering artifacts.
+- **Frame-Rate Independence**: All physics and animations use delta-time scaling to ensure consistent speed across devices (60Hz vs 120Hz).

 ## 🔒 Security & Quality